 Simmer for 30-45 minutes more, or until the meat is tender and the veggies are cooked.

 If the gravy is not thick enough, add 1-2 tbsp kneaded butter.
 Kneaded butter is equal parts flour and butter, mixed into a paste.
 This is a trick I learned from the Joy of Cooking.
-Don’t add too much or your gravy will taste flour-y (is that even a word?!).
+Don’t add too much or your gravy will taste flour-y.